tu-team/2/doc/kmot.md

 #### Phase 6:
 Expert and service manager prepare KB elements necessary for the delivery of the learning environment to production.

+### A knowledge modeling approach.

+In each of phases 2, 3 and 4, expert also proposes the development of the KB learning environment along four axes: virtual TSS knowledge and competency (content model), instructional (workflow), domain knowledgeable resources and resolution mechanism cognition.
+The Sikuli is used as a graphic text recognition mechanism of each axis.
+The Expert’s domain Knowledge Model centers on a representation of the learning environment content domain.
+In this model, the domain’s facts, standard descriptions, concepts, procedures and principles are indicated and interrelated with probabilistic links to produce explicit TU system IS KB knowledge structure.
+Then target and prerequisite TSS competencies are linked to knowledge element in the model.
+*The Instructional Model* is essentially a service workflow based network of learning events and resources according level of operations (monitoring, operational, engineering), to which knowledge and target competencies are associated.
+Each learning resource is also described by a learning scenario specifying learning and support activities linked to project specific environment.

+### Generic virtual TSS Skills (Competencies) and Learning Designs.

+The relationship between a learning TU system KB domain design model and a “narrow” TSS knowledge and competency model is critical.
+As a prerequisites and learning objectives can be defined using the IS-Service specification.
+Using unstructured text to define competencies or learning objectives is not sufficient to help guide the TU system KB learning design environment.
+Furthermore, TSS competencies should be linked to particular knowledge resurces in the learning domain, where both should be associated to operational model, and activities according TSS roles and technical competencies.
+In this section, the notion of TSS competency specification is elaborated by relating cognitive skills to knowledge, our New system KB taxonomy of cognitive skills is defined, a way to represent them as procedural knowledge models is understand by system.

+#### Competency: Cognitive Skills Applied to Knowledge
+To say that a TU system knows something (put initial domain prerequisite) or that a system must acquire additionally such or such knowledge (learning objective) is not sufficient.
+What is needed is to specify a degree or a level of knowledge mastery.
+Thus, we define a competency as a statement that a "New smart virtual TSS" has the ability to apply to a certain knowledge resource, a precise cognitive skill, with a specific degree of “performance” in a certain context.
+We define a cognitive skill, as a generic New intellectual ability, such as to memorize, to transpose, to analyze, to synthesize, to evaluate, to self-control, which can be applied in different knowledge domains.
+If we need more TU system KB precision, we can add a degree of performance specifying in which situational context the cognitive skill can be applied: in familiar (relative) or new contexts, in simple or complex situations, etc.

+Possessing a cognitive skill means that a TU system KB as a learner can solve a corresponding class of problems.
+For example, if a TU system KB possesses a diagnostic or classification skill, it should be able to solve some diagnostic or classification problems to a certain performance level prescribed by the context.
+Another view is to see cognitive skills as active procedural – service workflow based knowledge (generic procedures) applied to general TU system KB IS domain knowledge.
+A third view considers the association between cognitive skills and application environment knowledge (WINTEL platform for example) as objects to be learned together.
+Integrating all three viewpoints will enable IS domain expert and TU system core expert to provide a complete New system KB domain cognitive skills taxonomy.